floccusaddon/floccus/README.md

 ## What's with the name?
 [Cirrus floccus](https://en.wikipedia.org/wiki/Cirrus_floccus) is a type of cloud, that <del>can sync your browser data</del> looks very nice.

+## Building
+Firefox expects a zip, for chrome do the following: https://developer.chrome.com/extensions/packaging (private key necessary!)

 ## License
 (c) 2016 by Marcel Klehr
 MPL 2.0